Wix Payments 2023: Should You Use It? Fees, Setup, and More

 • USA: USD

 As we’ve already mentioned, to accept payments through your Wix website, you need to be on a business plan.
-Here’s a quick overview of Wix’s business and ecommerce plans, and their monthly versus annual subscription costs, per month:
+Here’s a quick overview of Wix’s Core, Business, and Business Elite plans, and their monthly versus annual subscription costs, per month:

 Further Information